 - Towards a Complete and Green Cleveland (1)

 HEALING OUR WATERS – GREAT LAKES COALITION

-The Healing Our Waters-Great Lakes Coalition consists of more than 120 environmental, conservation, and outdoor recreation organizations, zoos, aquariums and museums.
+The Healing Our Waters-Great Lakes Coalition consists of 115 environmental, conservation, and outdoor recreation organizations, zoos, aquariums and museums.
 Our member organizations represent millions of people who share a common goal of restoring and protecting North America’s greatest freshwater resource, the Great Lakes.